dhlab-basel/Sipi/manual/building.rst

 ``vendor`` subdirectory of the source tree before building Sipi.

-Sipi's build process requires CMake_, a C++ compiler that supports the C++11 standard (such as gcc_ or clang_), and several libraries that are readily available on supported platforms.
+Sipi's build process requires CMake_, a C++ compiler that supports the C++11 standard (such as GCC_ or clang_), and several libraries that are readily available on supported platforms.
 The test framework requires `Python 3`_ and nginx_.
 Instructions for installing these prerequisites are given below.